 American Whiskey: This will be our benchmark whiskey when it is released.
 We begin barreling this on day 1 of production but hold it back for a few years in our coastal Carolina heat to age, much like the island rums.
 What to expect?
 The initial recipes leans towards a 4-grain whiskey, using both wheat AND rye for flavoring components.
 But what is the main ingredient?
 That is our little secret.

-I personally can’t wait to try what Todd’s distillery puts out.
-I suggest you keep tabs on his operation and make sure you get your order in quickly when things become available.
-Until then please give Todd a big welcome as we celebrate his love for Bourbon this month.
+I can’t wait to try what Todd’s distillery puts out.
+I suggest you keep tabs on his operation and ensure you get your order in quickly when things become available.
+Until then, please give Todd a big welcome as we celebrate his love for Bourbon this month.

 - Name: Todd Weiss

 - City: Charleston, SC